How You Answer This Question Will Determine Everything

 You have two selves inside of you.
 We all do.

-We have the self that is curious, creative, full of wonder, inspired by possibility, and that seeks fulfillment, meaning, purpose, and joy.
+Each of us has a self that is curious, creative, full of wonder, inspired by possibility, and that seeks fulfillment, meaning, purpose, and joy.

-And then we have the self that just wants to keep us alive.
+And then we have another self that just wants to keep us alive.
 It is not concerned with our ultimate fulfillment.
 It is solely concerned with our long-term survival.
 An alarmist by nature, this self is constantly worrying and naysaying to keep us from doing anything that could harm us in any way.

 Why This Question Matters